 Opportunity for Your Organization

 Applicants may submit a request individually or as a team.
 In keeping with a Prize program’s primary Applicants may submit a request individually or as a team.
 A primary objective of this program is to foster collaboration and create new ways of working together on shared challenges and goals.
-Grant applicants should identify at least one educational institution (K-12 or higher education) that will benefit from the proposed project.
-A letter of support from each institution will be required as a part of the full application, but is not required with the letter of interest submission.
+Grant applicants should identify at least one educational institution that will benefit from the proposed project.
+A letter of support from each institution will be required as a part of the full application but is not required with the letter of interest submission.
 If an applicant is an educational institution itself, this satisfies the criterion.

 Applicant teams might include: